Olivier Awards: Seven things we learned at the ceremony

 6. Arthur Darvill on why there's room for musicals

-Darvill, who won best actor in a musical, for Oklahoma!, said he thought the revival of the show had been so popular because "it's about what people do for love, and how they come together to create a community".
+Darvill, who won best actor in a musical, for Oklahoma!, said he thought its revival had been so popular because "it's about what people do for love, and how they come together to create a community".

 But what about playwright David Hare saying recently that "musicals have become the leylandii of theatre, strangling everything in their path"?
 Andrew Lloyd Webber certainly disagreed with him.